winstonpuckett/ExtendedIPO/README.md

 ## Interfaces:
 - IQueryer is designed for a situation where you receive user input and relay back all the data that function will need to run.
 As such, it is designed to take in type T and return type U.
-- IValidator is designed to take in either an IEnumerable\<T\> or one model of type T and return a List of ValidationErrorModels.
-If you don't want to pass back ValidationErrorModels, you are free to provide a type of U, which will pass back a List of type U. There is a default implementation when you take in a list which simply passes each model of type T to the function which validates a single model of type T. This should help reduce the amount of boilerplate you write without restricting you to a default implementation.
+- IValidator is designed to take in either an IEnumerable\<T\> or one model of type T and return a List of type U. There is a default implementation when you take in a list which simply passes each model of type T to the function which validates a single model of type T. This should help reduce the amount of boilerplate you write without restricting you to a default implementation.
 - ITransformer is designed to take in a model of type T and return a model of type U. Any business logic should reside within an ITransformer.
 - ICommander is designed to take in a model of type T and perform an operation.
 There is nothing returned from an ICommander because any operation done is expected to succeed.

-## Models:
-- ValidationErrorModel contains properties which will be useful in writing error messages to a user.
-There are multiple designs which could be used, but I opted for a flat design so that implementing the validation function is easier.
-The default implementation for an IValidator returns a List of ValidationErrorModels.

 ## Installation